Acute Necrotizing Ulcerative Gingivitis (ANUG)

 • The gums hurt, and people sometimes have extremely bad breath.

 Acute necrotizing ulcerative gingivitis is now rare, but minor gum infections involving just a few teeth probably occur relatively commonly.
-The severe form usually affects only people with an impaired immune system (for example, due to human immunodeficiency virus [HIV]/acquired immunodeficiency syndrome [AIDS] Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
-If untreated, it can cause... read more Human Immunodeficiency Virus (HIV) Infection or immunosuppressive drugs).
+The severe form usually affects only people with an impaired immune system (for example, due to HIV/ AIDS or immunosuppressive medications).
 Acute necrotizing ulcerative gingivitis is not contagious.

 Did You Know...